tahoma2d/tahoma2d_docs/source/installing_tahoma2D.rst

 1. Double click on the dmg package.

-2. Drag the Tahoma program to the Applications folder
+2. Drag the Tahoma2D program to the Applications folder (or wherever you would like it placed)

 3. Double click and start drawing.

-.. tip:: For macOS 10.15 and later, the first time you open Tahoma, there may be an error message saying Tahoma cannot be opened.
+.. tip:: For macOS 10.15 and later, the first time you open Tahoma, there may be an error message saying Tahoma2D cannot be opened.
 Choose “Cancel” and open System Preferences.
 Under ``Security & Privacy --> General``, select “Open Anyway.”
 Then choose “Open” in the next dialog.
-Afterwards, Tahoma will open normally.
+Afterwards, Tahoma2D will open normally.

 .. tip:: For older versions of macOS, open through Finder the first time.
-Right-click on Tahoma and select “Open”.
+Right-click on Tahoma2D and select “Open”.
 Then choose “Open Anyway”.
-Afterwards, Tahoma will open normally.
+Afterwards, Tahoma2D will open normally.